 On June 23rd, we were one of the lucky ones to actually have our iPhone delivered to us before the actual release date of June 24th.
 We went to work quickly dissecting the latest handset from Apple, and what we found was both interesting and surprising at the same time.
-Unlike some of our competitors, we actually had the phone in house and didn’t rely on images from around the internet to verify our findings.

 What was surprising?
 We knew that the Apple iPhone 4 was going to feature the same processor as the Apple iPad – the A4.
 What we were surprised with was how many other chips on the iPhone were also found on the iPad.
 Amongst them was a commonality in the choice of memory (both using the same Intel and Samsung packages) and the use of the same GPS and Bluetooth receivers from Broadcom.